Dwood15/node-blessed/README.md

 ##### Effects

 Blessed supports hover and focus styles.
-(Hover is only useful is mouse input is enabled).
+(Hover is only useful if mouse input is enabled).

 ``` js